-Lloyd’s coal policy is step in right direction, but must immediately drop insurance for all new coal projects
+Lloyd’s coal policy is small step, but must immediately drop insurance for all coal projects

 December 16, 2020